BarryCarlyon/wp-zombaio/readme.md

 * Graphs!
 * Ability to enable/disable email copies and change the target email address for them
 * Added Approval and Decline URL's as arguments to both the shortcode and widget for Join Form
+* Added a option to the Login Widget to control the redirect on succesful login

 ### 1.0.4 ###
 * Tweaks to the Validate ZScript Code